 If you or someone you love used a Teflon product and were injured as a result, you may be entitled to financial compensation.

 Lawyers and attorneys across the country are currently investigating possible lawsuits against DuPont and potentially Chemours alleging the company knew or should have known its products could cause harm to the public and environment but failed to warn the proper agencies.

-The legal team at Hood National Law Group is currently accepting calls from those injured as part of the investigative process into possible lawsuits.
-Call the Hood National Law Group today at 1-800-214-1010 for a free case evaluation.
+The legal team at National Injury Help is currently accepting calls from those injured as part of the investigative process into possible lawsuits.
+Call National Injury Help today at 1-800-214-1010 for a free case evaluation.